-- Equipment and appliances (such as engines, outdrives, propulsion systems and batteries) not manufactured by HC and which are warranted directly by their respective manufacturer.
+- 1. Equipment and appliances (such as engines, outdrives, propulsion systems and batteries), which are not manufactured by GDY and that are warranted directly by their respective manufacturer.
 Copies of those written warranties are to be provided to owner by selling dealer at time of retail sale. - 2.
 Dealer or customer installed electronics, wiring, equipment and appliances. - 3.
-Damage caused, directly or indirectly, by or related to: - Environmental conditions (salt, hail, freeze damage, road salt, chemicals in the atmosphere, mold, etc.) - Accidents, misuse, negligence, overloading or improper handling. - c.
-Failure to perform normal or routine maintenance. - d.
-Alteration or modification of the Product, including but not limited to, non-factory installed equipment, alterations for and/or use for racing. - e.
-Improper trailering, improper trailer setup or failure to use a transom saver. - f.
-Use of carpeted bunk trailers in a salt water environment. - G. Corrosion issues including but not limited to Electrolysis, Galvanic Corrosion, Rust or Barnacles - h.
-Mold, Mildew or Microbial Pinking Vinyl. - Thermal cracking of Gelccoat (Temperature variations including but not limited to infrared heaters and other high-output heat sources directed on the boat (gelcoat). - i.
-Pets or animals. - k.
-The use of cleaning solutions or methods not approved in writing by HC. - Any commercial use.
+Damage caused, directly or indirectly, by or related to: - a.
+Environmental conditions (salt, hail, lightning strike on vessel or in vicinity, freeze damage, road salt, chemicals in the atmosphere, mold, etc.) - b.
+Accidents, misuse, negligence, overloading, or improper handling. - c.
+Failure to perform normal or routine maintenance. - Alteration or modification of the Product, including but not limited to, nonfactory installed equipment, alterations for and/or use for racing. - e.
+Improper trailering, improper trailer set up or failure to use a transom saver. - f.
+Use of carpeted bunk trailers in a salt water environment. - g.
+Corrosion issues including but not limited to Electrolysis, Galvanic Corrosion, Rust, Barnacles or Zebra Mussels. - h.
+Mold, Mildew or Microbial Pinking Vinyl. - Thermal cracking of Gel Coat or Temperature variations including but not limited to infrared heaters and other high output heat sources. - j.
+Damage caused by pets, animals, birds or any airborne debris. - k.
+The use of cleaning solutions or methods not approved in writing by GDY. - Damage caused, directly or indirectly, by or related to improper use of ski tow bar. - Mormal deterioration due to ordinary wear, tear, or exposure, including but not limited to, fading or sun damage of upholstery vinyl, fabrics or carpet wear. - 4.
+Express (Air) fees for shipping of warranty replacement parts. - Normal business costs associated with ordering warranty replacement parts or filing warranty labor claims. - 6.
+Noises and vibration harmonics associated with the movement of components including but not limited to squeaking, creaking and humming. - 7.
+The match of color of any replacement to original upholstery vinyl or canvas. - 8.
+Cost for local repair or replacement of upholstery in excess of \$2,500. - Loss of time, inconvenience, boat payments, retail charges, travel expenses, loss of use, in-and-out water charges, loading or off-loading fees, move-in or move-out fees, towing and storage charges, loss or damage to personal property, or other remedies not specifically allowed.

-- Normal deterioration due to ordinary wear, tear, or exposure, including but not limited to, fading or sun damage of upholstery vinyl, fabrics or carpet wear, etc. - 5.
-Upholstery match (color, appearance) of a replacement part to the existing upholstery due to fade, appearance or color change. - 6.
-Upholstery match (color, appearance) of a replacement part to the existing upholstery due to dye lot changes or the material is no longer available. - Loss of time, inconvenience, boat payments, retail charges, travel expense, loss of use, in-and-out of water charges, towing and storage charges, loss or damage to personal property, or other remedies not specifically allowed. - 8.
-Normal service items such as light bulbs, fuses, lubricants, routine maintenance, etc. - 9.
-Any Product used as a commercial unit or used as a leased or a rental unit.
-Commercial unit means used for any business, for profit, income purposes, or non-consumer use at any time. - Gelcoat surfaces, including but not limited to cracking, crazing, discoloration or blistering. - 11.
-Any Product, unless manufacturer approved, that has been repossessed or purchased through an auction or a non-authorized HC Dealer. - 12.
-Any published or stated performance characteristics or specifications including, but not limited to speed or fuel and oil consumption. - 13.
-Any and all transportation costs incurred in delivering the Product to or returning the Product from an HC authorized service center. - Ordinary wear and tear not determined defective due to manufacturing or workmanship.
+- Normal service items such as light bulbs, fuses, lubricants, and routine maintenance. - 11.
+Any Product used for commercial purposes or used as a leased or a rental unit.
+Commercial unit means used for any business, for profit, income purposes, or non-consumer use at any time. - 12.
+Any pontoon used in salt water, unless prior to said use pontoon is protected by proper application of an approved for aluminum bottom paint free from copper or copper derivatives by a licensed applicator. - 13.
+Gel coat surfaces, including but not limited to cracking, crazing, discoloration or blistering. - 14.
+Any Product, unless manufacturer approved, that has been repossessed or purchased through an auction or a non-authorized GDY Dealer. - 15.
+Any published or stated performance characteristics or specifications including, but not limited to speed or fuel and oil consumption. - 16.
+Any and all transportation costs incurred in delivering the Product to or returning the Product from a GDY authorized service center. - 17.
+Helm and Helm Components match (color, style, size, footprint, brand) of a replacement helm or component of the existing helm if the original helm or component is no longer available. - 18.
+Boat accessories including but not limited to Tables, Bases, Pedestals (color, style size, footprint, brand) if such a replacement accessory is no longer available.